-m.
+- m.
 DDx, which represents collectively DDT and its primary breakdown products dichlorodiphenyldichloroethane (DDD) and dichlorodiphenyldichloroethene (DDE), are human health and ecological COCs.
 DDT is considered a possible human carcinogen.
 DDT and DDE are stored in the body's fatty tissues.
 In pregnant women, DDT and DDE can be passed to the fetus.
 Nursing infants can be exposed to DDx in breast milk.
 Laboratory animal studies showed effects on the liver and reproduction.
-These compounds can accumulate in fish, shellfish and mammals and can cause adverse reproductive effects such as eggshell thinning in birds.
+These compounds can accumulate in fish, shellfish and mammals and can cause adverse reproductive effects such as eggshell thinning in birds. - n.

-n.
 The ROD requires active remediation (dredging, capping and enhanced natural recovery) at areas exceeding the remedial action levels (RALs) for the focused COCs and contaminated riverbanks adjacent to some of those areas, referred to as Sediment Management Areas (SMAs).
 The ROD allows approximately 1,774 acres of sediment to recover naturally.
-The ROD estimated the remedy would take 13 years to construct.

-o.
-Respondent is a Delaware corporation doing business in the United States and internationally, primarily in manufacturing.
-Respondent has owned or operated facilities at the Site from which there have been documented releases of certain COCs that have discharged or further migrated to the Willamette River.
+The ROD estimated the remedy would take 13 years to construct. - o.
+Respondent is a New York corporation doing business in the United States and internationally, primarily in manufacturing.
+Respondent owns and has owned or operated facilities at the Site from which there have been documented releases of certain COCs that have discharged or further migrated to the Willamette River.
+Although numerous other potentially responsible parties own or operate, or have owned or operated, facilities at or near the Site, from which hazardous substances have been allegedly released, Respondent has agreed to step forward to perform the Work.